groverj3/groverj3.github.io/content/articles/2024-06-02_polyglot-r-and-python-notebooks-for-bioinformatics-and-data-science-projects.md

 1. Inside the project directory, start R.
      - `R`
+2. Install `renv`.
+     - `install.packages("renv")`
+3. Restart the R session.
-2. Initialize an renv.
+4. Initialize an renv.
      - `renv::init(bare = TRUE)`
      - `bare = TRUE` keeps renv from parsing all text files in the project, if you're starting a project and it's not a blank slate (you have large notebooks and other files in it) this can cause renv to hang.
      - This creates a project-specific library, a `.Rprofile`, and `renv.lock` amongst other things.
-3. Exit R, and add configure bioconductor if you use it
+5. Exit R, and add configure bioconductor if you use it
      - Setup information for the posit package manager mirror of bioconductor: [here](https://packagemanager.posit.co/client/#/repos/bioconductor/setup)
-4. Enter R again and install the ir kernel and data science stack.
+6. Enter R again and install the ir kernel and data science stack.
      - `install.packages(c("tidyverse", "IRkernel"))`
-5. Make sure the R kernel is installed in jupyter outside the renv as well (as per the directions earlier).
+7. Make sure the R kernel is installed in jupyter outside the renv as well (as per the directions earlier).

 As long as you start your jupyter notebooks in the top level of the project folder then R kernels will respect your Renv.